Welder/Advanced Welder Certificate

 - Provides extensive hands-on practice with MIG, TIG, and stick welding

-- Prepares students for the AWS D1.1 weld test, which is completed in Advanced Welding 2
+- Prepares students for the AWS D1.1 weld test, which can be taken in the optional Welding Certification Prep course (VOC-155).

-Completion of the Basic Welding course is required before enrolling in Advanced Welding.
+Completion of the Welding I course is required before enrolling in Welding II.

 - How long does the welding program take to complete?